-Established in 2010, the Maine Museum of Photographic Arts (MMPA) is a photographic arts endeavor, led by a dedicated core group of entrepreneurs.
+Established in 2010, the Maine Museum of Photographic Arts (MMPA) is a nonprofit museum led by dedicated volunteers.

 Images from Light, Motion, Sound:2012 a collaboration with the Oqunquit Museum of American Art

 The mission of the Maine Museum of Photographic Arts is to inspire, engage and educate, through the exhibition, preservation and collection of photography, film, videography, installations and new media.
 The Museum’s programs will address contemporary, historical, cultural and conceptual themes through local, national and international exhibitions and public events.
 Our focus is on Maine's vibrant community of photographic artists.

 MMPA Advisory Board 2018